 What is Dental Sedation?

 Sedation is immersing in a state that looks like a nap, a dream, while the person feels relaxed and calm.
-This effect is achieved by a small amount of drug.
+This effect is achieved by a small number of drugs.

 Sediment, at the very least, removes the emotional coloring of what is happening.
 The person simply stops paying attention to the uncomfortable and disturbing dental procedure.